GixoXYZ/YueObsidian/README.md

 1. Open the **Settings** in Obsidian
 1. Navigate to **Appearances** tab under **Options**
 1. Under the **Themes** section, click on the `Manage` button across from **Themes**
-1. Search for `Things` in the Filter text input
+1. Search for `Yue` in the Filter text input
 1. Click `Use` and then you're done! 🎉

 ### Manual

 1. Download this repo
 1. Copy the `theme.css` file into your vault's `/.obsidian/themes` directory
-1. Rename the file to `Things.css` so it will have a unique name in the theme selection dropdown
+1. Rename the file to `Yue.css` so it will have a unique name in the theme selection dropdown
 1. Open the **Settings** in Obsidian
 1. Navigate to **Appearances** tab under **Options**
 1. Under the **Themes** section, click on the dropdown menu next to **Theme** heading
-1. Select `Things` and then you're done! 🎉
+1. Select `Yue` and then you're done! 🎉

 ## Feedback